Thursday, April 18, 2024

 Confusing or slow-to-start beginnings are often the result of an unclear or reactive protagonist.
 Readers don’t have a guide in the story, so they’re reading a lot of scenes without context or a point.

-Beginnings with an unclear protagonist: Look for multiple points of view with characters all doing things, but no one person or problem is standing out as the main character or conflict of the novel.
+Beginnings with an unclear protagonist: Look for multiple points of view with characters all struggling with a problem, but no one person or problem that stands out as the main character or conflict of the novel.
 Since it’s not clear what the point is, or who has the problem, readers can’t tell what they’re reading or who they’re reading about.

 Beginnings with a reactive protagonist: Look for a protagonist who is swept up in events and never makes a decision on what to do.
 Often, they have no personal stake in the plot, they just happened to be the one who ended up involved.
 Since no one is actively doing anything, no hero emerges.